Northern Illinois University

 Purpose and Audience

-Modern accelerators rely on beam manipulations using electromagnetic fields at microwave RF frequencies.
-This laboratory course introduces the student to RF and microwave technology and laboratory methods employed for its characterization.
+Modern accelerators rely on beam manipulation using electromagnetic fields at microwave frequencies.
+This laboratory course introduces the student to RF and microwave technology and laboratory methods for its characterization.
 The course consists primarily of laboratory exercises.
 Short lectures introduce essential features of topics covered in the laboratory exercises.

-Undergraduate level Electromagnetism and the knowledge of basic accelerator science and technology at the level of USPAS course Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab or USPAS graduate Accelerator Physics is required.
+Undergraduate-level Electromagnetism and knowledge of basic accelerator science and technology at the level of the USPAS courses Fundamentals of Accelerator Physics and Technology with Simulations and Measurement Lab or graduate-level Accelerator Physics is required.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 Provide the student with practical experience in measurements of RF and microwave accelerator hardware and signals using modern test equipment.